NYSE to open up facilities for testing ahead of Twitter IPO

-NEW YORK (Reuters) - NYSE Euronext said on Friday it would offer testing next weekend for trading firms planning to take part in Twitter’s market debut, highlighting an industry-wide focus on risk controls after a spate of technology-related snafus in recent years.
+NEW YORK, Oct 18 (Reuters) - NYSE Euronext said on Friday it would offer testing next weekend for trading firms planning to take part in Twitter’s market debut, highlighting an industry-wide focus on risk controls after a spate of technology-related snafus in recent years.

 The initial public offering of microblogging site Twitter is the most highly anticipated since Facebook’s IPO last year, when software problems at Nasdaq OMX Group resulted in a chain of events that market making firms said cost them a combined $500 million.